lautenberger/elmfire/docs/verification.rst

 Model verification is typically approached by simulating simple canonical problems and comparing model outputs to exact solutions, where available.
-ELMFIRE has been subjected to extensive model verification exercies since development began in 2010.
+ELMFIRE has been subjected to extensive model verification exercises since development began in 2010.
 In an effort to promote transparency and authenticity, ELMFIRE's mathematical formulation is documented in the :ref:`Technical Reference<tech_ref>`, its source code is maintained in a `public Git repository